Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 the green "New Issue" button.
-If you have found a problem with the [GatorGrader tool](https://github.com/gkapfham/gatorgrader) and the way that it checks you assignment, then you can follow the aforementioned steps to create an issue in this repository.
+If you have found a problem with the [GatorGrader tool](https://github.com/gkapfham/gatorgrader) and the way that it checks you assignment, then you can follow the aforementioned steps to create an issue in its repository.
 To ensure that your issue is properly resolved, please provide as many details as is possible about the problem that you experienced.

 ## Assistance